 Skip to content

-WE’RE NOT REALLY STRANGERS is a purpose driven card game all about empowering meaningful connections & relationships.
-Three carefully crafted levels of conversation cards & wildcards for adults & teens who love games.
-Perfect for game nights & parties.
-150 conversation cards and wildcards, WNRS notepad, 2 pencils, and 2 Transparent “Dig Deeper” cards, which are meant to encourage players to open up even more.
-For 2-6 players Ages 15+.
+Why We ♥ It: A purpose driven card game all about empowering meaningful connections and relationships.
+Three carefully crafted levels of conversation cards and wildcards for teens and adults who love games.
+Perfect for game nights and parties.
+Includes 150 conversation cards.
+For 2-6 players ages 15+.
 Warning: feelings may arise.

 “Curiosity is a cure-all for social anxiety.
 If you’re nervous on a date, ask more questions than you answer.”